-This report describes the licensed longline fishery for Patagonian toothfish (Dissostichus eleginoides) in the French exclusive economic zone (EEZ) established in 1978 around the Kerguelen Islands in Division 58.5.1.
+This report describes the licensed longline fishery for Patagonian toothfish (Dissostichus eleginoides) in the French Exclusive Economic Zone (EEZ) established in 1978 around the Kerguelen Islands in Division 58.5.1.

-The fishery, targeting D. eleginoides, began as a trawl fishery in 1985 but targeting other species between 1979 and 1984 and caught small amounts of toothfish as bycatch.
-Trawling continued to 2001 and intermittently in 2006 and 2010; a longline fishery began in 1992 and continues to the present (Duhamel et al., 2011).
+The fishery, targeting D. eleginoides, began as a trawl fishery in 1985 but targeting other species between 1979 and 1984 and caught small amounts of toothfish as by-catch.
+Trawling continued to 2001 and intermittently in 2006 and 2010; a longline fishery began in 1992 (Duhamel et al., 2011).
 The fishery is active throughout the year with the exception of a summer closure period (1 February to either 1 or 15 March) which has been in place since 2004.